Alice-Junying-Fang/CompanyPatentTransfersData/README.md

 # Overview

 ## Parse XML Format of USPTO Patent Transfers
-XML format of raw USPTO patent transfers data at the patent property level is parsed into CSV format of patent transfers at the patent transfer level.
+The XML format of raw USPTO patent transfers data at the patent property level is parsed into the CSV format of patent transfers at the patent transfer level.

 Note that multiple patent transfers of one patent property may be updated at the same date.
 Thus, the date + patent id cannot uniquely identify each patent transfer.